con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 *oṁ sarva-dharmābhāva-svabhāva viśuddha-vajra a ā aṃ aḥ | prakṛti-pariśuddhāḥ sarva-dharmā yad uta sarva-tathāgata-jñāna-kāya-mañjuśrī-pariśuddhitām upādāyeti a āḥ | sarva-tathāgata-hṛdayaṃ hara hara | oṁ hūṁ hrīḥ bhagavan jñāna-mūrti vāg-īśvara mahā-vāca sarva-dharma gaganāmala-supariśuddha-dharma-dhātu-jñāna-garbha āḥ |*[^162-m]

 [^162-m]: *Oṁ*—O you whose nature is the non-existence of all phenomena, whose vajra[-essence] is fully pure—*a ā aṃ aḥ*!
-All phenomena are by nature completely pure—to explain, [they are completely pure] based on the state of/on their being the complete purity that is Mañjuśrī, the wisdom body of all *tathāgata*s—*a āḥ*!
+All phenomena are by nature completely pure—to explain, [they are completely pure] based on their being the complete purity that is Mañjuśrī, the wisdom body of all *tathāgata*s—*a āḥ*!
 Seize, seize the heart of all *tathāgata*s! *Oṁ hūṃ hrīḥ*—O Blessed One, wisdom body, lord of speech, whose speech is great, who is all Dharma, whose essence is the wisdom of the Dharma realm that is completely pure like stainless space—*āḥ*!

 * Some uncertainties about the mantra - where to divide words, etc. I differ in some accounts from Davidson.
 Unfortunately no VV here; will need to consult more mss to be more certain on the readings.
 * If *sarva-vāca* is correct, perhaps it is a non-standard vocative of *vāk*?
 I take *sarvadharma* outside of compound; otherwise I don't find it construes well.